 Completely Local and Private

 Thuki has no backend.
 There is no Thuki server that sees your queries, no analytics, no telemetry, no account.
-Your prompts go to a model running locally on your own machine, never to a cloud service.
+Your prompts go to a model running on your own machine, in Thuki's built-in engine, never to a cloud service.
 With a model already downloaded, turn off Wi-Fi and everyday chat still works exactly the same.

-There is no free tier with limits and a paid tier without them.
-Thuki is free and open source under Apache 2.0.
-The open-source models it works with are free too.
+Thuki is free and open source under Apache 2.0, and the open-source models it works with are free too.
 There is no metered usage, because the work happens on your own hardware, not a billed cloud.
+If premium features arrive later, they would be additive, not a paywall on what is free today.

 How Thuki Works Under the Hood